open-sauced/docs/docs/community/100-days-of-oss.md

 #### How to check your OSCR

 Go to your OpenSauced Profile.
-For example, https://app.opensauced.pizza/u/bekahhw.
+For [example](https://app.opensauced.pizza/u/bekahhw).
 You can also check out [this contributor insight page](https://app.opensauced.pizza/workspaces/cff3f17b-f052-4686-85af-72971009136b/contributor-insights/545c756a-39e0-4361-b516-9610cb413959/overview) to see the members of our 2024 cohort.

 Remember, there's value in knowing the story behind the numbers.
 When you share your DevCard, tell the story behind your number.

 [![DevCard](../../static/img/DevCard.png)](https://app.opensauced.pizza/u/bekahhw/card)